mElbo-dk/sei-project-2/Readme.md

 ## News App with RESTful API
 Project 2 a 2 day pair programming APP with React and API call is done by axios via React using Node.js and Express.
 We also decided to use Bulma as the styling platform supported by SCSS to make the site look as we wanted.

 ![news page](images/news.png)

+## Tech used
+HTML5 ,
+CSS3 and Bulma CSS framework,
+JavaScript,
+React,
+Axios,
+Public NewsAPI,
+Git/GitHub

 ## The process
 Pair programming was on one computer using git for backup.
 Starting with selceting the API we would use.
 This is a quite overwhelming how may many and for all kinds of purpuse.
 We agreed on a news API for tech news and started to run though the possibilities.
 We found NEWSAPI.org gave 500 calls a token and could support several languages.
 For the token Json Web Token was used to store the token in a .env file and call it when needed.

 ## The news APP
 Using Insomnia to look at the info comming back from the API we discoved the language was param we wanted to use.
 The user can select the Langauge and the type of news provided by the API.
 We found that Bulma did provide a easy to go with card display and we started by mapping all the news we would get from the unpaid version of the API onto the site.
 ![news page](images/news_french.png)